rerenoob/finaid/CRUSH.md

 guidance for development.
 - Use the "~/Projects/dev-prompts/[file-name].md" files for development tasks.
 - Do not make any code changes before reading the RULES.md file mentioned above.
+- Don't make any code attribution for git commit

 # CRUSH.md - Development Guide